geoffswc/UCSF-DSOS-Python-SQL-Workshops/Workshop_Coding_Environment.md

 - How models learn
 - How AI systems are built

-We’re *not* here to learn cloud billing systems or DevOps configuration (at least not yet).
+We’re *not* here to learn cloud billing systems or DevOps configuration.

 __